 Land in Buenos Aires today, where your guide meets you for the transfer to your hotel.
 Your room likely won't be ready for a while yet, so head out to explore the very walkable Palermo area to help you adjust to the time change before checking in later.
 This evening you are well placed to enjoy some of the city's best reastaurants for dinner, with the help of our local information and advice.

 Spend this morning in the company of your own private guide who can take you on and off the beaten track in this lively and beautiful city.
 You will have a car at your disposal, but we recommend getting out and walking for some of the tour.
 Rather than follow a specific route, you basically just let them know what sorts of things you like to see and they can take you.
 This afternoon you might like to explore the enormous and rather lovely Recoleta cemetery.

-Travel around the southern bank of Lago Argentino, into the Los Glaciares National Park and Perito Moreno.
-The glacier is one of only three in Patagonia which is not retreating.
+We suggest you spend the first part of the day seeing something of the estancia life, the most traditional Patagonian environment, where you can help out with the gauchos' activities if you like.
+Later, head over to Perito Moreno, the glacier is one of only three in Patagonia which is not retreating.
 The face is some 5km wide, the ice being an average height of 74m above the surface.
 It continues about 100m below the surface of the lake.
 The glacier moves at quite a pace which means that it makes the most amazing creaking and splitting sounds, regularly calving great lumps of ice into the water.